MiracleDevs/Paradigm.Web.DI/README.md

 ```

 # Building and Validating the Dependency Tree
-The framework allow you to validate your dependency tree is consistent, to prevent runtime errors later.
-To validate your dependency tree, you can:
+The framework can validate if your dependency tree is consistent, to prevent runtime errors:

 ```typescript
 import { DependencyCollection } from "@miracledevs/paradigm.web.di";